13. Graphics#

 title, and so forth.

-plot can be used to draw a scatter plot
+plot.default can draw a scatter plot of a set of points

 can be used directly as col